Why active listening is important

 It’s perfectly fine to listen to others, and it doesn’t make you any less valuable as a person.

 A lot of people have the feeling that they need to be talking and telling interesting stuff.
-Be it to prove themselves, or in order to be socially acceptable.
+Be it to prove themselves, or to be socially acceptable.

 Pay attention to what the other person is saying without getting distracted.
 Make eye contact and stay focused on the person that’s speaking.

-Your whole body should be facing the person that’s talking while keeping an open body language.
+Your whole body should be facing the person who’s talking while keeping an open body language.

-Of course, people don’t want to get the feeling like they’re talking to a wall without any emotions.
+Of course, people don’t want to get the feeling that they’re talking to a wall without any emotions.

 We typically talk and converse with one another to sort of think our ideas through.
 We do this by watching how the other party responds.
 For example, nodding if you’re agreeing with a statement they’re making.